The Great Theatre of Dutch Painters: Notable omissions

 Several painters now considered highly significant are absent or briefly mentioned in Houbraken's work, reflecting differences in artistic priorities between his era and today; the most notorious omission is Jan Vermeer, who is mentioned once in passing.
 Other notorious omissions are Jan van de Cappelle, Judith Leyster, Jan Wynants, Jacobus Mancadan, and Hendrick Avercamp.
 While Vermeer, Ruysch, and Leyster are mentioned, they are only briefly touched upon.
 Only ten women received their own biographies in the work, while fourteen more are mentioned in the biographies of other artists.

 However, Houbraken himself died before publishing the final volume, and he repeatedly mentions the impossibility of a complete list.
 In his first volume he includes painters that he complained were oversights by Karel van Mander, who he regarded as his greatest example.
 He highly respected all artist biographers who came before him, such as Sandrart, De Bie, and De Lairesse.
-In fact, Houbraken's work aimed to include overlooked painters and was extensive for its time.
-Therefore, his omissions are equally the omissions of previous biographers, though it is Houbraken who receives all the blame.
-The exact state of his book at the time of his death is unknown: his son Jacob, his daughter Antonina, and his wife all helped to patch things up for publication, and it is quite possible that their own opinions slipped into the finished work.
+Houbraken’s work aimed to include overlooked painters and was extensive for its time.
+Consequently, any omissions reflect not only his but also the omissions of earlier biographers, though Houbraken alone has often been blamed.
+The exact state of his book at the time of his death is unknown: his son Jacob, his daughter Antonina, and his wife all assisted in preparing it for publication, and it is quite possible that their own perspectives influenced the final work.